What Are the Best Ways to Build Effective Product Taxonomies

 If you can, bring in a coach or facilitator to keep the discussion on track and impartial.
 When ownership disputes or redundant capabilities first surface, which can happen frequently, a neutral facilitator can help move collaboration forward effectively.

 Utilizing current service catalogs, configuration management databases, or business capability frameworks as appropriate ways to begin the product taxonomy development definition are some other approaches.
-Finding a natural place to start the discussion about product taxonomy definitions is crucial.
+Finding a natural place to start the discussion about product taxonomy definitions is crucial when building a scalable product taxonomy framework.

 Who Should Participate?